Structure for those who want precision.

 “I’ll be the one who fails.”

-Every nicotine user thinks this.
+Most nicotine users think this.
 Not because it’s true—because it’s the limiting belief system doing its job: protecting the habit by convincing you you’re different.

 The method doesn't care how long you’ve used nicotine, what form you use, how severe it feels, or how many failed quits are behind you.